 Did you know the average toothbrush bristles are too short to reach along the gumline and bend underneath to clear away the biofilm?

-There is a toothbrush that has enough bristles to be the most effective, long enough bristles, and bristles made out of a polyester material that will not absorb water and bacteria.
+There is a toothbrush with enough bristles to be the most effective, long enough bristles, and bristles made of polyester material that will not absorb water and bacteria.
+The gold standard manual toothbrush is the Curaprox manual brush.

-Curaprox is my all-time favourite toothbrush; for adults, it comes in two different models.
-The 5460 and the 12460 velvet toothbrush.
+Curaprox is my all-time favourite toothbrush.
+For adults, it comes in two different models: the 5460 and the 12460 velvet toothbrush.

 These toothbrushes get their names by the number of bristles they have.
 (Quite a few more bristles than the average manual toothbrush)